14 Times the Royal Family Was Brutally Honest with the Media

 Was Princess Diana’s interview revenge for Prince Charles’ equally jaw-dropping sit-down with journalist Jonathan Dimbleby from the year before?
-It became one of the moments Queen Elizabeth would prefer we not know about Prince Charles.
 When Dimbleby asked him if he had tried to be “faithful and honourable” during his marriage, Charles said, “Yes, absolutely.”
 When Dimbleby pressed, then asking, “And you were?”
 Prince Charles again said yes, but after a pause admitted, “Until it became irretrievably broken down, us both having tried.”
 In the interview, he also called Camilla Parker-Bowles a “great friend,” among many great friends.
 Clearly not liking the spotlight, he said, “I don’t think many other people have to go through this constant attention when their marriages break down,” stressing he’s “not a total idiot” in that he never meant for the split to happen.

 Duchess Camilla: “I wouldn’t put my worst enemy through it”

 For her part, Duchess Camilla remembers being vilified by the press when she was blamed for the breakup of Prince Charles and Princess Diana’s marriage.
-(By the way, here’s why Charles didn’t marry Camilla in the first place.)
 “I couldn’t really go anywhere.
 It was horrid,” she admitted to the Daily Mail in 2017.
 “It was a deeply unpleasant time, and I wouldn’t put my worst enemy through it.”

 But she remembers how her beloved father, Major Bruce Shand, helped her handle the unwanted attention.
 “I remember once when he was staying with me at Middlewick [my home] and the press were outside,” she said.
 “After a while, my father calmly went to the front door, and he summoned them all.
 They came clustering round, thinking there was about to be some great statement about me, and he said, ‘Gentlemen, in our family, we keep our traps shut, thank you very much,’ and walked in again.
 He closed the door with a smile, and that was it.
 I don’t think the press could believe what they’d heard, but that was always how we were brought up: Never complain and never explain.
 Don’t whinge—just get on with it.”